Her Honour the Honourable Edith Dumont, Lieutenant Governor of Ontario

 She has always been a passionate advocate for youth, women’s leadership, la Francophonie, and the development of resilient and caring communities.

-She was named Chevalier de l’Ordre des Palmes académiques by the French Republic.
-She is also a member of the Order of Ontario and Dame of Justice in the Order of St. John.
-In addition, she has received the King Charles III Coronation Medal, the Médaille de l’Ordre de la Pléiade de l’Ontario, the Médaille de l’Ordre de la ville d’Ottawa, and several other community awards.
+She has been appointed Officier de la Légion d’honneur and Chevalier de l’Ordre des Palmes académiques by the government of France, and she is the chancellor and a member of the Order of Ontario and a Dame of Justice in the Order of St. John.
+Among the many awards she has received are the King Charles III Coronation Medal, the Médaille de l’Ordre de la Pléiade de l’Ontario, and the Médaille de l’Ordre de la ville d’Ottawa.

 The Honourable Edith Dumont, Lieutenant Governor of Ontario,